GuilleBV/GuilleBV/README.md

 ### 💻 About Me

 - 🧠 Passionate about coding, creativity and solving problems
-- 💻 Focused on full-stack development / iOS apps / AI projects *(ajusta a lo tuyo)*
+- 💻 Focused on full-stack development / iOS apps / AI projects
 - 🕶️ Embracing the unknown and learning every day
 - 🔒 Privacy, efficiency and minimalism are core values